 Since 2001, this 2-Michelin-Star French gastronomy restaurant has been collecting awards and accolades.
-Located in a quiet downtown Athenian neighborhood, the chef modernizes classical recipes often via molecular kitchen techniques.
+In a quiet downtown Athenian neighborhood, chef Arnaud Bignon modernizes classical recipes often via molecular kitchen techniques.
 Ask for a table at the vaulted cellar of this neoclassical building, especially if you opt for a romantic date.
-It serves only dinner and closes at 11.45 pm.
+It serves only dinner and when COVID19 restrictions are not in place, it closes at 11.45 pm.

 Holding one Michelin star consistently since 1993, this seaside seafood gourmet restaurant founded by acclaimed Greek chef Lefteris Lazarou is a brief taxi drive away from downtown Athens, located right at the Mikrolimano marina, where small-to-medium-size yachts are anchored.
 Traditional Greek recipes are receiving a spectacular modern gourmet twist.
 On sunny winter days, it totally feels like summer!